ingridientzzz/knowledge_graph/dbt_artifacts_based/chatdbt-lmstudio/README.md

-# ChatDBT with LM Studio
+# ChatDBT with Local LLM

 A conversational AI application that allows users to chat with their dbt knowledge graph using LM Studio for local LLM inference.